PTAB

 2. Patent Overview

-• Brief Description: The ’441 patent is directed to a method for treating a human patient with a malignant tumor characterized by the overexpression of the ErbB2 protein.
-The claimed method involves administering a combination of an anti-ErbB2 antibody that binds to epitope 4D5 (such as Herceptin®/trastuzumab) and a taxoid chemotherapeutic agent (such as paclitaxel), specifically in the absence of an anthracycline derivative, to extend the time to disease progression.
+- Brief Description: The ’441 patent describes methods for treating cancers characterized by the overexpression of the human ErbB2 protein.
+The claimed method involves administering a combination of an intact anti-ErbB2 antibody that binds to epitope 4D5 and a taxoid chemotherapeutic agent, specifically in the absence of an anthracycline derivative.

 3. Grounds for Unpatentability

-• Prior Art Mapping: This ground presented a very similar obviousness combination, substituting the 1996 publication for the 1997 one.
-Baselga '96 reported positive results from a Phase II clinical trial of the anti-ErbB2 antibody (rhuMAb HER2) as a monotherapy, establishing its safety ("remarkably well tolerated") and clinical activity in heavily pretreated patients.
-Crucially, Baselga '96 explicitly referenced the successful preclinical work, stating that rhuMAb HER2 "markedly potentiated the antitumor effects of several chemotherapeutic agents, including...paclitaxel, without increasing their toxicity."
-It then confirmed that "clinical trials of such combination therapy are currently in progress."
-When combined with the specific synergistic data from Baselga '94, this combination taught a method of treating human patients with the antibody and a taxoid.
+- Prior Art Mapping: This ground presented a similar argument to Ground 1, substituting the 1996 publication for the 1997 one.
+Petitioner asserted that Baselga ’96, which reported results from a Phase II clinical trial of the antibody as a single agent, explicitly disclosed that in preclinical studies, rhuMAb HER2 "markedly potentiated the antitumor effects of several chemotherapeutic agents, including...paclitaxel, without increasing their toxicity."
+Based on this, Baselga ’96 stated that "clinical trials of such combination therapy [we]re [] in progress."
+This, combined with the synergistic preclinical data from Baselga ’94, taught the claimed combination, its effectiveness, and its use in humans.
+The limitation "in the absence of an anthracycline" was taught by the known cardiotoxicity of anthracyclines and Baselga ’94’s data showing the paclitaxel combination was superior to a doxorubicin combination.

-• Motivation to Combine: The motivation was identical to Ground 1.
-Baselga '96 cited the earlier preclinical work (including Baselga '94) and shared overlapping authors, demonstrating a clear research progression that would lead a POSITA to consider the references together.
+- Motivation to Combine: The motivation was identical to Ground 1.
+Baselga ’96 also cited Baselga ’94 in its discussion of preclinical testing, shared overlapping authors, and was part of the same public progression of research, motivating a POSITA to read them together.

 4. Key Technical Contentions (Beyond Claim Construction)